Richter BU Collection

 Remains of the physics collection from the Faculty of Sciences in Montpellier

-There is no certainty regarding the history of this collection.
+The history of this collection is unclear.
 It is believed to have belonged to the physics collection ofthe Faculty of Sciences in Montpellier.
-It was likely preserved for educational purposes, specifically to teach the laws of optics and perspective.
-The viewing device that was supposed to accompany it has not been found.
+It was likely preserved for educational purposes to teach the laws of optics and perspective.
+The viewing device that would have accompanied it has not been found.

 86 original18th-centuryengravings